 The children gather around, waiting for the story to unravel.
 A story about a man running away—an escape plan—he is being hunted down—but there is a resolve—a new place—a peaceful place—called Madinah.

-They managed to leave Makkah, despite being hunted down.
+They managed to leave Makkah despite being hunted down.
 They hid in a cave.
-It was late at night and they were in danger.
+It was late at night, and they were in danger.
 Alhamdulillah, Allah is the Most Merciful.

 Then there was a spider.
 It spun a web to protect Prophet Muhammad and Abu Bakr Al Siddique (the righteous).

 What?
-A spider saved the Prophet (peace and blessings be upon him)?
+A spider saved the Prophet (peace and blessings be upon him).

-I was in the middle of the story, when the excitement of the spider ensued, then all of a sudden, a tiny spider scaled down from the ceiling and landed on our book.
+I was in the middle of the story when the excitement of the spider ensued, and then all of a sudden, a tiny spider scaled down from the ceiling and landed on our book.